MAZEBEKO Site – August 2015 Alexia

 This morning I stood under the most amazing Thorntree and I wish I had taken a picture of this oldest of old stunning speciman.
 I always get goosebumps when I am this close to such magnificence.

-Our long drive towards the site is very calm and peaceful, with picturesque grass huts everywhere and local people fetching water from taps.
+Our long drive towards the site is very calm and peaceful, with picturesque grass huts everywhere and local people fetching water from taps seemingly sticking out of the earth.
 We went over a river a little while ago where Zulu woman were busy washing their clothes.

 Although rural, it is good to see that Mazebeko area has its own clinic and school.
 Every now and again even a western looking home can be seen amidst the huts…

 Our host Foy Vermaak is the 6th Generation owner as well as an experienced and trusted Tour Guide.
-His right hand help, is Anne Schreiber who has been here for more than 18 years and is the best cook.
+His right hand help, is Anne Schreiber who has been here for more than 18 years and is an amazing cook.

 This weekend three couples were hosted here for the Battlefields Tour.